And beginning with Moses and all the Prophets, [Jesus] explained to them what

 Expository preaching is the communication of a biblical concept, derived from and transmitted through a historical, grammatical, and literary study of a passage in its context, which the Holy Spirit first applies to the personality and experience of the preacher, then through him to his hearers.” ~ Haddon W. Robinson, Biblical Preaching: The Development and Delivery of Expository Messages, 20

-I once heard a preacher addressing an assembly of 6th-12th graders refer to the meals his mother prepared for him from birth until he left home to illustrate the benefit of hearing so many Bible lessons over our lifetimes.
-He noted that, while he could remember only a few specific meals out of the thousands she prepared, all of them were important for his growth.
+In a chapel sermon to 7th-12th graders, the speaker referred to the meals his mother prepared for him from birth until he left home to illustrate the benefit of hearing so many Bible lessons over our lifetimes.
+He said that he could remember only a few specific meals out of the thousands she prepared, but all of them were important for his growth.

 Because the expositions presented here are essays, their format and length are necessarily different from oral presentations.
-But, also because they are written, they can potentially have a cumulative effect that differs from oral proclamations in the accumulation of separate studies over time and in the fact that they can be revisited and studied again.
+But, also because they are written, they can potentially have a cumulative effect that differs from oral proclamations because they can be revisited and studied again.

 Look for new issues twice a month from January through October and once a month in November & December.
 Each single-article issue will take about 5-8 minutes to read (based on average reading time).

 Because the expositions presented here are essays, their format and length are necessarily different from oral presentations.
-But, also because they are written, they can potentially have a cumulative effect that differs from oral proclamations in the accumulation of separate studies over time and in the fact that they can be revisited and studied again.
+But, also because they are written, they can potentially have a cumulative effect that differs from oral proclamations because they can be revisited and studied again.

 Look for new issues twice a month from January through October and once a month in November & December.
 Each single-article issue will take about 5-8 minutes to read (based on average reading time).